anmv921/uipath-zoho/README.md

 - Add annotations and logs
 - Change the relevant variables to assets as opposed to config values.
-- Add a login workflow
 - Draw.io diagram
+- Add a report email

 </details>